electron/notarize/README.md

   * `appPath` String - The absolute path to your `.app` file
   * `appleId` String - The username of your apple developer account
   * `appleIdPassword` String - The password for your apple developer account
+  * `ascProvider` String (optional) - Your [Team ID](https://developer.apple.com/account/#/membership) in App Store Connect.
+This is necessary if you are part of multiple teams

 #### Safety when using `appleIdPassword`